-Purpose: To make sure you are accountable to living out your plan on a daily basis.
+Purpose: To make sure you are accountable to living out your plan daily.

 Together, we achieve more.
-It's been said, "If you want to go fast, go alone; if you want to go far, go together."
-We want you to go really far with your purpose in life, and for that you will need people to hold you accountable.
+It has been said, "If you want to go fast, go alone; if you want to go far, go together."
+We want you to go far with your purpose in life, and for that you will need people to hold you accountable.
 Your mentoring group can function as the beginning point for accountability, and you can determine with your group who the appropriate people are to help you accomplish your life plan.
 You can decide whether you would like to share all (or part) of your life plan with your mentoring group based on sensitivity of the information.